 - If you are a Surveyor in training working with a Mentor and have questions, ask your Mentor or Case Judge if the mentor is unavailable.
-This applies to questions before, during and after the on-site review. - If you are an approved Surveyor, ask your IQR Supervisor, preferably in writing, with a copy to the Community Monitor. - If there is something that you and IQR Management agree needs to be discussed with Lyn, feel free to call her.
-If she is in a meeting she will call you back as quickly as possible.
-You are also welcome to call her office and speak with Paula Bigham.
+This applies to questions before, during and after the on-site review. - If you are an approved Surveyor, ask your IQR Supervisor, preferably in writing.